unicef/project-connect-daily-check-app/README.md

     -  The installation process is straightforward, follow the wizard by clicking ‘Next’ on each step.

-- After successfully installing the app, it will send schools' internet connectivity information to Project Connect twice a day.
+- After successfully installing the app, it will send schools' internet connectivity information to Giga Maps twice a day.

 #### Development Commands